fieldsight/fieldsight-mobile/CONTRIBUTING.md

 icon color | themeUtils.getIconColor() | ?iconColor

 ## Strings
 Always use [string resources](https://developer.android.com/guide/topics/resources/string-resource.html) instead of literal strings.
-This ensures wording consistency across the project and also enables full translation of the app.
+This ensures wording consistency across the projectId and also enables full translation of the app.
 Only make changes to the base `res/values/strings.xml` English file and not to the other language files.
 The translated files are generated from [Transifex](https://www.transifex.com/opendatakit/collect/) where translations can be submitted by the community.
 Names of software packages or other untranslatable strings should be placed in `res/values/untranslated.xml`.

 ## Code from external sources
 ODK Collect is released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
-Please make sure that any code you include is an OSI-approved [permissive license](https://opensource.org/faq#permissive). **Please note that if no license is specified for a piece of code or if it has an incompatible license such as GPL, using it puts the project at legal risk**.
+Please make sure that any code you include is an OSI-approved [permissive license](https://opensource.org/faq#permissive). **Please note that if no license is specified for a piece of code or if it has an incompatible license such as GPL, using it puts the projectId at legal risk**.

 Sites with compatible licenses (including [StackOverflow](http://stackoverflow.com/)) will sometimes provide exactly the code snippet needed to solve a problem.
 You are encouraged to use such snippets in ODK Collect as long as you attribute them by including a direct link to the source.
 In addition to complying with the content license, this provides useful context for anyone reading the code.